Local utility representatives and industry experts discuss elevating cyber vulnerabilities in the

 Details

-The 2025 DCPSC Cybersecurity Conference is scheduled for Wednesday, July 16, 2025, from 11am-1pm.
-The conference is open to the public and will be held in-person at the Public Service Commission of the District of Columbia Hearing Room at 1325 G St, NW, Suite 800, Washington, DC 20005 as well as livestreamed.
+The 2025 DCPSC Cybersecurity Conference was a hybrid event held in-person on Wednesday, July 16, 2025, at the Public Service Commission of the District of Columbia Hearing Room with a livestream.

 Watch the livestream